INACTIVE POST - Looking for Work (2022 edition)

 The following are dealbreakers.
 Your organization is not going to be a good fit.

-- Required to work in the office.
-I'm not going in an office any time soon.
+- Requirement to work in the office.

 - Heavy on call requirements outside work hours.
 For example: